 Selling Ready-to-Publish Articles Online

-If you want to sell your writing after it is already finished, there is a marketplace for it.
+If you don’t want to turn your blog into a business but want to sell your writing after it is already finished, there is a marketplace for it.
 It might be more complicated, but it is still possible.

-This is the option good for those, who have pieces they don’t want to publish on their blogs or if they were rejected by other platforms.
+This is the option good for those, who write blog posts on a consistent basis and have pieces they don’t want to publish on their blogs or if they were rejected by other platforms.
 The main issue with pre-written content articles for sale is that they are not custom.
 So it might be harder to find a client, who is looking exactly for such a topic, volume, and style.